notasausage/pi-hole-unbound-wireguard/README.md

 - [ ] Include [whitelist and blacklist additions](https://scotthelme.co.uk/catching-naughty-devices-on-my-home-network/)
 - [ ] Get local hostnames working in Pi-Hole so we can see device names instead of local IP addresses
 - [ ] Add support for guest networks (specifically for Apple routers like mine)
-- [ ] Including information about WireGuard's *On-Demand Activation* options (and SSID inclusions/exclusions)
+- [ ] Include information about WireGuard's *On-Demand Activation* options (and SSID inclusions/exclusions)